2022 New Year FAQ: WebPT EMR

 Are there any changes to the Low-Volume Threshold?

-CMS did not propose or finalize any changes to the low-volume threshold for 2021.
+CMS did not propose or finalize any changes to the low-volume threshold for 2022.
 Essentially, that means a large majority of PTs, OTs, and SLPs will not be mandated to participate in MIPS next year.
+Check your participation status by going to qpp.cms.gov.

 Do I need to do anything if I added anyone to my MIPS group/providers mid-year?